Jack Kevorkian: Career

 Over a period of decades, Kevorkian developed several controversial ideas related to death.
 In a 1959 journal article, he wrote:

-Senior doctors at the University of Michigan, Kevorkian's employer, opposed his proposal and Kevorkian chose to leave the university rather than stop advocating his ideas.
+Senior doctors at the University of Michigan, Kevorkian's employer, opposed his proposal, and Kevorkian chose to leave the university rather than stop advocating his ideas.
 Ultimately, he gained little support for his plan.
 He returned to the idea of using death-row inmates for medical purposes after the Supreme Court's 1976 decision in Gregg v.
 Georgia reinstituted the death penalty.
 He advocated harvesting the organs from inmates after the death penalty was carried out for transplant into sick patients, but he failed to gain the cooperation of prison officials.

 As a pathologist at Pontiac General Hospital, Kevorkian experimented with transfusing blood from the recently deceased into live patients.
 He drew blood from corpses recently brought into the hospital and transferred it successfully into the bodies of hospital staff members.
 Kevorkian thought that the U.S. military might be interested in using this technique to help wounded soldiers during a battle, but the Pentagon was not interested.

 In the 1980s, Kevorkian wrote a series of articles for the German journal Medicine and Law that laid out his thinking on the ethics of euthanasia.

 In 1987, Kevorkian started advertising in Detroit newspapers as a physician consultant for "death counseling".
 His first public assisted suicide, of Janet Adkins, a 54-year-old woman diagnosed in 1989 with Alzheimer's disease, took place in 1990.
 Charges of murder were dropped on December 13, 1990, as there were, at that time, no laws in Michigan regarding assisted suicide.
 In 1991, however, the State of Michigan revoked Kevorkian's medical license and made it clear that, given his actions, he was no longer permitted to practice medicine or to work with patients.
+His California medical license was suspended in April 1993 by an administrative law judge, with Kevorkian's attorney responding that Kevorkian "will go on assisting people commit suicide.
+He dares that California judge to come catch him".

 According to his lawyer Geoffrey Fieger, Kevorkian assisted in the deaths of 130 terminally ill people between 1990 and 1998.
 In each of these cases, the individuals themselves allegedly took the final action which resulted in their own deaths.
 Kevorkian allegedly assisted only by attaching the individual to a euthanasia device that he had devised and constructed.
 The individual then pushed a button which released the drugs or chemicals that would end their own life.
 Two deaths were assisted by means of a device which delivered the euthanizing drugs intravenously.
 Kevorkian called the device a "Thanatron" ("Death machine", from the Greek thanatos meaning "death").
 Other people were assisted by a device which employed a gas mask fed by a canister of carbon monoxide, which Kevorkian called the "Mercitron" ("Mercy machine").